m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 the number of characters, and the "upon"s per 10,000 characters.

  - Through your g.ucla.edu email, open `Sheets`.
-   - Click on the icon with 9 dots that is in the top-right, next to UCLA.
+   - Click on the icon with 9 dots at the top-right, next to UCLA.
    - Select `Sheets`.
  - Click on `Blank spreadsheet`.
  - Title your document as `Federalist-Papers-Data`